FAQ ABOUT Applications

 We only accept passports or birth certificates as identity documents.
 If you don’t currently have either document, this won’t delay your application.
 You can still submit and any offer will be conditional on providing your identity document.

-psychology or associated subjects, and/or your English proficiency, YOU ARE INELIGIBLE TO APPLY.
-Please do not submit your application, and consider applying for other programs which will give you a basic degree in psychology.
+If you do not meet the eligibility criteria concerning your previous background in psychology or associated subjects, and/or your English proficiency, YOU ARE INELIGIBLE TO APPLY.
+You should not submit your application, and consider applying for other programs which will give you a basic degree in psychology.
+If you apply but aren’t eligible, you will receive a rejection note and won’t continue in the application process.

 What to do if my documents are not originally in English?